Also called: Somnambulism

 If the sleepwalking happens often, causes problems, or your child hasn't outgrown it by the early teen years, talk to your doctor.

 For kids who sleepwalk often, doctors may recommend a treatment called scheduled awakening.
-This means you will gently wake your child up a little before the usual sleepwalking time, which can help stop sleepwalking.
-In rare cases, a doctor may prescribe medicine to aid sleep.
+This means gently waking the child a little before their usual sleepwalking time, which can help stop sleepwalking.
+Rarely, doctors may prescribe medicine to aid sleep.

 What Else Should I Know?